 implementing two bioreactor no-till composters

 Educational Opportunities: Interns will learn organic and ecological farming principles, how to create rainwater harvesting on the land and also including roof water catchment, making balanced composts, identifying and using edible and medicinal plants, season extension, farm ecology, natural building, designing and setting up drip irrigation systems.
 There are numerous edible landscape, permaculture and farming books to read.
 We have internet.
-Once a month we host a Farm and Garden Show on KZYX radio.
-Interns may be a part of this and learn about radio production if interested.
+We are looking to continue doing our monthly Farm and Garden Show here as we had done on KZYX radio.
+Interns may be a part of this and learn about radio/podcast production if interested.
 Work Details: The work varies by season.
 Since we are a small operation, interns will be involved in many aspects: compost making, harvest, weeding, bed preparation, seeding cover crops and main food crops: squash, beans, corn, carrots, kale, broccoli, tomatoes, peppers, eggplants, garlic, onions, culinary herbs, flowers, et cetera, transplanting seedlings, pruning, light carpentry, maintaining and improving irrigation, selling at Farmers' Market.
 Options include more building and working with cob.
-Interns with have the option to operate a tractor and smaller machinery as well as work with hand tools.
+Interns with have the option to operate smaller machinery as well as work with hand tools.
 Preferred schedule is 4-5 work days per week.

 Day off at the lake!

 Skills Desired: The people we're looking for are folks who enjoy working hard outdoors, love to learn and apply their knowledge in the world, folks looking to make a difference.
 At minimum, you should have good physical condition and stamina; some experience gardening; and some experience living on your own.
 You are expected to keep your accommodations clean and tidy, we often rent out these for extra income to supplement our farm income.
 Thanks!
 Meals: Food, except luxury snacks and drinks, will be provided.
 We will eat from the gardens, supplemented with food from natural food stores and coops, local producers (we can shop together or you will receive a food allowance).
 Interns can prepare their food, which we will provide, in our kitchen and we will make some meals together -- one of us eats an omnivorous, wholesome, organic diet and the other is a raw vegan, so we can accommodate any wholesome food regime.
-Housing: There is a 120 square foot cabin with loft bed and soon we will build a rocket mass heater/stove.
-The cabin has a wrap around large wooden deck, and overlooks our lower pond.
-An independent simple compost toilet is in the works.
-Camping sites are also available, with a shared kitchen and bathroom facilities in the main house.
-A past intern helped build a compost toilet off the cabin which is available for anyone.
+Housing: We have camping sites available, with a shared kitchen and bathroom facilities in the main house.
 In cooler weather, interns may sleep in the guest bedroom in the main house.
 Stipend: None aside from room and board.
 We can discuss a limited amount of paid work for extra hours.
 Other Important Details: